-As a result of the banking system's actions, the non-performing exposure ratio decreased to 29% compared to 45% two years ago.

-Despite the decline in non-performing loans, the challenges of the financial sector remain as high rates of non-performing loans and private debt persist.
-Additionally, excess liquidity in a negative interest rate environment has an adverse impact on banks' results.
+As a result of these actions, the non-performing exposures index fell to 19% compared to 45% 3 years ago.
+Despite the decline in non-performing loans, the challenges of the banking system remain as high levels of non-performing loans and private debt persist.
+Additionally, excess liquidity in a negative interest rate environment continues to have an adverse impact on banks' profitability.

-The gradual implementation by 2025 of the new European requirement to comply with the Minimum Requirement for own funds and Eligible Liabilities ('MREL') may put further pressure on banks' balance sheets.
+Furthermore, the gradual implementation by 2025 of the new European requirements to meet the Minimum Requirement for Own Funds and Eligible Liabilities ('MREL') is expected to have an impact on banks' future strategic plans.